 Once a place has been offered to a child, we may ask for evidence of identity - usually a short birth certificate.
-This may not be necessary where the child has been on roll at another school
+This may not be necessary where the child has been on roll at another school in England which can confirm that evidence has been seen at that school.
+The LA may also request evidence that a child's address is genuine or that the person who made an application for admission was legally permitted to do so.

-1 Requests for delayed admission will not be considered where a child has attended in any school Reception class for more a half-term or more.
-This allows for parents who are unsure about a child's readiness for Reception to try attendance without prejudicing the option for delayed admission should the child be removed from school by the parent because he or she was not ready.
+5 Requests for delayed admission will not be considered where a child has attended in any school Reception class for more than a half-term.
+This allows time for parents who are unsure about a child's readiness for school to try Reception.
+After half a term in school, we consider that a parent has taken up the child's offer of admission into school and we would not agree to delayed admission.